ordina-jworks/ordina-jworks.github.io/_posts/2018-12-20-10-cool-ai-examples.md

 </div>
 In games you normally play against the AI.
 These AI's are mostly cheaters though, they know more because they are fed insider information from the game itself.
-These are actual player AI's that only get the video output of the game and learn to play accordingly.
+The AI's in this video are actual players that only get the video output of the game and learn to play accordingly.
 This in the long run will allow games to have decent real AI in-game.
 Other sectors can also benefit from this as it can be applied to different fields where complex behavior with tactics and long term planning is required.